gauthma/pybackup/README.md

 Install
 ---

-Just copy the script and config file to any place of your choosing, `chmod u+x pybackup.py`, customize the config to suit your needs, and you're done.
+Just copy the script and configuration file to any place of your choosing, `chmod u+x pybackup.py`, customise the configuration to suit your needs, and you're done.
+Note that the `backup_dir_name` must be *manually* created in the destination volume.

-The encrypted drive must be identified by its uuid.
+The encrypted drive must be identified by its UUID.
 To determine your drive's UUID, the output of the following commands might be useful:

 ```bash